sandersb725/hacking-codehs/README.md

 Today, we will be tricking the codehs.com code editor into giving us access to the kernel and running graphical programs.
 This process only takes a very miniscule understanding of Python, a decent understanding of Linux and Bash prgrams (like `wget` and `tar`), a CodeHS account, and the willingness to go against the EXTREMELY low FPS rate.

-#### NOTE: Make your programs in codehs.com/sandbox/{user}/{program}, save them, and run them in codehs.com/sandbox/{user}/{program}/run so you don't into storage problems
+#### NOTE: I do NOT permit the use of this to get around school or work restrictions.
+I am not responsible if anything happens to you or your peers.
+Proceed.

 ## Getting started
 You will start by making a simple program that gives you access to the kernel using Bash.
+Go to CodeHS.
+Create your program.
 Type this into your code editor:

 ```
 import os